 In this work, we are interested in a one-dimensional interacting bosonic chain consisting of $N$ dimer units~\cite{Xiao2010}.
-At the mean-field level, our model system can be well described by the nonlinear RM Hamiltonian~\cite{Rice1982, Lin2020, Tuloup2023, Cerjan2020, Kofuji2024, Hayward2018, Walter2023, Kofuji2023, Viebahn2024, Hayward2021, Allen2022, Akira2023, Abhishek2023, Wang2018} as follows
+At the mean-field level, our model system can be well described by the nonlinear RM Hamiltonian\cite{Rice1982, Lin2020, Tuloup2023, Cerjan2020, Kofuji2024, Hayward2018, Walter2023, Kofuji2023, Viebahn2024, Hayward2021, Allen2022, Akira2023, Abhishek2023, Wang2018} as follows:

-In Hamiltonian (\ref{NRM}), the $[\Psi_n,\Psi_{n+1}]$ denotes the wave function of the dimer located at site $n$ [two atoms in one unit cell].
-The $J$ is the uniform hopping amplitude, the $\delta\sin(\omega t)$ is the time-dependent dimerization order, and therefore the terms $[-J-\delta\sin(\omega t)]$ and $[-J+\delta\sin(\omega t)]$ represent the intracell and intercell coupling, respectively.
+In Hamiltonian (\ref{NRM}), the $[\Psi_n,\Psi_{n+1}]$ denotes the wave function of the dimer located at site $n$ (two atoms in one unit cell).
+The $J$ is the uniform hopping amplitude, the $\delta\sin(\omega t)$ is the time-dependent dimerization order, and therefore, the terms $[-J-\delta\sin(\omega t)]$ and $[-J+\delta\sin(\omega t)]$ represent the intracell and intercell coupling, respectively.
 The $\Delta\cos(\omega t)$ labels the time-dependent staggered sublattice potential, and the $g$ represents the strength of the focusing Kerr-like nonlinearity~\cite{Tuloup2023}.
-Furthermore, the $\omega$ in Hamiltonian (\ref{NRM}), representing the modulation frequency, is be sufficiently small to ensure adiabatic evolution.
+Furthermore, the $\omega$ in Hamiltonian (\ref{NRM}), representing the modulation frequency, is sufficiently small to ensure adiabatic evolution.
 Finally, we remark that Hamiltonian (\ref{NRM}) is of immediate relevance in the context of recent experiments~\cite{Viebahn2024} for investigating interaction-induced Thouless pumping in a dynamical superlattice.

-The purpose and emphasis of this work is to extend theoretical framework about the eigenvalue's nonlinearity and the corresponding BEC of linear Hamiltonian in Ref.~\cite{Isobe2024} to the counterpart of nonlinear cases, i. e. the anomalous eigenvalue's nonlinearity and the corresponding anomalous BEC based on the nonlinear RM Hamiltonian (\ref{NRM}).
-In this end, we proceed to obtain equations of motion of nonlinear RM Hamiltonian (\ref{NRM}) by variation of the Hamiltonian (\ref{NRM}) as $i\partial \Psi_j/\partial t=\delta H/\delta \Psi^*_j$ which are described by the following set of nonlinear Schrödinger equations for $j= 0,1,...N-1$, \begin{widetext}
+The purpose and emphasis of this work is to extend the theoretical framework about the eigenvalue’s nonlinearity and the corresponding bulk-edge correspondence of the linear Hamiltonian in Ref.~\cite{Isobe2024} to the counterpart of nonlinear cases, i.e., the anomalous eigenvalue’s nonlinearity and the corresponding anomalous bulk-edge correspondence based on the nonlinear RM Hamiltonian (\ref{NRM}).
+In this end, we proceed to obtain equations of motion of the nonlinear RM Hamiltonian (\ref{NRM}) by variation of the Hamiltonian (\ref{NRM}) as $i\partial \Psi_j/\partial t=\delta H/\delta \Psi^*_j$ which are described by the following set of nonlinear Schrödinger equations for $j= 0,1,...N-1$,